February 18, 2026 – Notice to Consumers

 The Court entered a Temporary Restraining Order (“TRO”) on February 27, 2025 which prohibits any further unlawful conduct and appoints a Temporary Receiver to take possession and control of the businesses.
 The Temporary Receiver is an agent of the Court and is not affiliated with the FTC.
 The Temporary Receiver has suspended the businesses’ operations and is now conducting a review of the businesses.

-On March 11, 2025, the FTC and Defendants entered an agreement to maintain the injunction – a Stipulation to Enter Preliminary Injunction.
-This agreement will continue the Receivership and the restrictions of the TRO until there is a resolution or trial of the case.
 We will post periodic updates to this website.
 If you have additional questions, please send them to info@regulatoryresolutions.com and reference the company involved in the subject line.
 Please be aware it may take some time to receive a response.